 Environmental stewardship is an important aspect of the environmental movement.
-It requires us to give back to the earth, making it a better, cleaner, and more diverse world.
+It requires us to give back to the earth, making a better, cleaner, and more diverse world.
 DEAL has a rich past of actively donating time, energy, and money to protect and restore our fragile planet.
-Here's some of what we've done:
+Here's some of what DEAL has done:

 The Residence Hall Association (RHA) includes the Environmental Chair position.
 Each of Drake’s eight residence halls has an Environmental Chair who oversees the recycling in each hall.
-Recycling in the residence halls is now a completely student-run process, leading recycling to increase and environmental awareness within the halls to grow.
+Recycling in the residence halls is now a completely student-run process, leading recycling to increase, and fostering greater environmental awareness within the halls.